 Comal Heritage Food Incubator

 Fresh, Latin-American lunches meet good vibes at Comal Heritage Food Incubator.
-The restaurant empowers women of Denver’s Globeville neighborhood — many originating from Mexico, El Salvador, Syria, Iraq and Ethiopia — to share their traditions while earning culinary arts and business training.
+The restaurant empowers women of Denver’s Globeville neighborhood — many originating from Mexico, El Salvador, Syria, Iraq and Ethiopia — to share their traditions while learning about culinary arts and business.

-Brewability Lab was founded by a special needs teacher who realized there was a lack of employment options for adults with disabilities.
+Located on South Broadway in downtown Englewood, Brewability Lab was founded by a special needs teacher who realized there was a lack of employment options for adults with disabilities.
 This friendly joint offers a chance for you to support the staff as they develop their talents under a unique training program.
+Beyond the craft beers, a kitchen dishes up pizzas and bar fare.

-Young adults disconnected from school and/or work are invited into a year-long apprenticeship at Prodigy, which provides unique opportunities for marginalized northeast Denver residents.
-In a converted garage with murals on its side, the atmosphere is as original as its staffing program.
+Young adults disconnected from school and/or work are invited into year-long apprenticeships at Prodigy, which provides unique opportunities for marginalized northeast Denver residents.
+In a converted garage with murals on its side, the atmosphere at its original location on Colorado Boulevard is as distinctive as its staffing program.
+There’s a second location in Globeville.